tonynguyen0326-hash/ENGO-551-Lab-2/README.md

-# Project 1
+# Project 2

 ENGO 551

-This project has the basic build for a book review website, currently having a home page, registration page, login page, logout page, a page for searching for a book with its IBSN, author, title, or year, a page for each book giving information about the book, and an error page for if the book page does not exist.
+Continuing from Project 1, the book review website can now receive one review per person per book.
+The book page now also includes the reviews left by the user, the average rating, and number of ratings the book received from Google Books API, as well as a summarized description from Google Gemini API.
+Lastly, an API Access page is created for each book as well with the above descriptors as well as ISBN.

-create.sql: creation of tables in SQL import.py: how the books were imported from the books.csv file using SQL application.py: @app.route functions for how the different urls work
+create.sql: creation of tables in SQL import.py: how the books were imported from the books.csv file using SQL application.py: @app.route functions for how the different urls work test_gemini.py: page for testing gemini API key

 within templates:
 layout.html: basic layout for each .html page